-Two Finnish botanists try to set the record straight on the names Musa balbisiana and Musa velutina.
+A taxonomic committee weighs in on the names Musa balbisiana and Musa velutina.

 The rules of botanical nomenclature dictate that the first name used to describe a plant has priority over all later names.
-In two instances, however, Henry Väre and Markku Häkkinen from the Finnish Museum of Natural History propose deferring to usage.
+In two instances, however, Henry Väre and Markku Häkkinen from the Finnish Museum of Natural History proposed deferring to usage.

-In the first of two notes published in Taxon, the journal of the International Association for Plant Taxonomy, the authors note that even though Musa dasycarpa was described before Musa velutina, (left photo) the name dropped out of favour after the Kew botanist John Gilbert Baker treated it as a synonym in a 1893 paper, rather than as the legitimate name.
+In the first of two notes published in Taxon, the journal of the International Association for Plant Taxonomy, the authors noted that even though Musa dasycarpa was described before Musa velutina, (left photo) the name dropped out of favour after the Kew botanist John Gilbert Baker treated it as a synonym in a 1893 paper, rather than as the legitimate name.
 To support their case for conserving the name M. velutina, the authors performed a Google search in which M. velutina racked up 16,500 hits, compared to 143 for M. dasycarpa.